We now turn to the first of several lessons that treat text as data.

 Treating text as data has one important advantage: scalability.
 While it takes time to read through cases, contracts and treaties, text-as-data techniques allow lawyers to process a lot of legal material efficiently and effectively in seconds.

 Unfortunately, any conversion from text to data comes at the cost of losing semantic information.
-The meaning of words is partially derived from their context and part of that semantic context is inevitable lost when text is treated as data.
+The meaning of words is partially derived from their context and part of that semantic context is inevitably lost when text is treated as data.
 Two consequences flow from this.

-Because text-as-data methods are evaluated based on their usefulness and not how accurately they represent semantic nuances, the selection of text-as-methods depends on the task at hand.
+Since text-as-data methods are evaluated based on their usefulness and not how accurately they represent semantic nuances, the selection of text-as-methods depends on the task at hand.
 In this lesson, we will primarily work with term-frequency representations of text: We count the number of times a word appears in a document.
 As we will see, this simple representation of text is surprisingly useful for many tasks, but not for all.
 Sometimes we are only interested in particular words; sometimes, the grammatical form or the semantic context of words are crucial.
 There are many ways to represent and work with text.
 Which method is best, depends on what exactly you want to do.
 We will cover a few different application in this and the next lesson to guide you.

 We will represent text as word frequencies to visualize and analyze the content and sentiment of legal texts.